Healthy Homes Assessment Ōtāne

 Insulation Ōtāne

-A house that is well-insulated will help to control condensation and lessen the likelihood of dampness and mould, and will also make much easier for the home to keep warmth.
+A well-insulated house can reduce condensation and lessen the likelihood of mould and dampness as well as making it easier for the home to keep the heat.

-The "R" stands for thermal resistance, and is a measure of how well insulation withstands heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The more R-value is higher, the more effective the insulation.

 Ōtāne Moisture Ingress & Drainage

-Rental properties should have effective drainage to remove the stormwater and surface waters, and ground water, which includes an appropriate outfall or runoff.
-Making sure that water has a place to go, and that it can’t linger underneath the structures is an crucial aspect of making sure your property is dry.
+Rental properties must be equipped with efficient drainage to get rid of the stormwater and surface waters, and ground water, which includes the proper outfall or runoff.
+Making sure the water has a proper place to go, and also that it doesn’t get sucked into buildings is an essential part of keeping your property dry.

-An underground moisture barrier typically a sheet of polythene that is placed over the ground to stop any moisture present in the ground from rising into the building.
-It also assists in preventing water damage to the floor insulation.
+The ground-moisture barrier typically an insulating sheet of polythene laid over the ground to stop any moisture from the ground from entering the structure.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection